 5 Days at the Ponte Vedra 5 Star Resort

-My friend took his family to the 5-Star Ponte Vedra Resort every spring for over 2 decades.
-It’s on the Atlantic Ocean, East of Jacksonville Florida.
+Ponte Vedra Resort is on the Atlantic Ocean, East of Jacksonville Florida.
 It has wide, white sand beaches that extend as far as the eye can see, to the North & South.
 The ocean-front rooms & suites provide style & comfort.
 The clay tennis courts and golf courses complement the variety of dining rooms and shops for all tastes.
 This particular visit to paradise was to celebrate my friend’s wife’s cousin’s wedding.

-Uncle Bob (The names have been changed to protect the innocent.) was never without a glass of bourbon in his hand.
+Uncle Bob was never without a glass of bourbon in his hand.
 One night, after a family dinner, my friend & Bob were walking to his car in the parking lot.
 Bob’s vision was blurred since WWII when a piece of shrapnel hit his eye.
 The constant drinking of bourbon didn’t improve his vision.
 Bob turned sharply when he recognized a long-time female friend, and planted a generous kiss on her lips.

 The woman recoiled in shock and said, “Who are you?”
 Her husband clenched his fist.
 Bob embarrassingly replied, “Aren’t you Betty?”
 The woman shouted, “NO.” Bob’s rapid incoherent stammering and rumblings were sufficient evidence for the offended couple to shrug in disgust, and move on.
 (That wasn’t an isolated incident.)